Should You Discuss Politics in the Workplace? 3 Tips for Human Resources

 While the First Amendment protects employees’ right to political speech, it doesn’t supersede private businesses’ right to enforce policies covering employee behaviors.
 With few exceptions, political speech and its aftermath fall in the category of employee behavior.

-Biases are a natural part of the human thought process, evolved to protect us from immediate dangers: we see, we associate, we run… or not.
+Biases are a natural part of the human thought process, an evolutionary presence to protect us from perceived immediate dangers: we see, we associate, and we run… or not.
 But the same mechanisms that identify physical dangers also lead us to make snap decisions about other people based on the smallest cues as the brain defends itself from anything that contradicts its core beliefs.

-With this perspective in mind, how can HR possibly police political speech?
-Campaign signs on the outward-facing cubicle wall are easy to take down, but what about an employee who has a political bumper sticker?
-What happens if employees overhear colleagues joking about a hot-button political issue, or if someone sees an article, a headline, or even a website whose viewpoint they disagree with while discussing work with a coworker?
+With this perspective in mind, how can HR monitor political speech?
+For instance, what happens if employees overhear colleagues joking about a hot-button political issue, or if someone sees an article, a headline, or even a website whose viewpoint they disagree with while discussing work with a coworker?

-If these questions feel similar to what you’d see in an anti-harassment training module, it’s because similar mental processes happen during people’s response to political speech.
 Much of what we call political leanings stem from core beliefs about what is right and what is wrong, morally speaking.
-And our response to attacks on these core views can be nearly as strong as the fear for personal safety caused by other forms of harassment.
+Our response to attacks on these core views can be nearly as strong as the fear for personal safety caused by other forms of harassment.

-Unconscious bias sends our brains into defense mode, labeling the offending word, sign, or person as “bad” without waiting for higher reasoning to make a more informed decision.
-A person acting on bias alone isn’t interested in compromise or resolution—it’s fight or flight all the way.
-And political positions bring an army to this fight, as it’s easier to stick with a position when thousands of people share the same opinion.
+Unconscious bias sends our brains into defense mode, labeling the offending word, sign, or person as “bad” without waiting for higher reasoning to make an informed decision.
+A person acting on bias alone isn’t interested in compromise or resolution—it’s fight or flight.
+Political positions bring an army to this fight, as it’s easier to stick with a position when thousands of people share the same opinion.